mazurroman/mTouch/README.md

+**WARGING!** This library is not completed and needs to finish the implementation.
+It works, but is not usable much.

 # mTouch #

 Lightweight, pure JavaScript library for mobile touch applications.
 It's main task is to enable `overflow: auto` and side navigation menu a.k.a *Facebook app navigation*.